 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) requires that we notify you about important provisions in the plan.
 You have the right to enroll in the plan under its "special enrollment provision" provided that you meet participation requirements, if you marry, acquire a new dependent, or if you decline coverage under the plan for an eligible dependent while other coverage is in effect and later the dependent loses that other coverage for certain qualifying reasons.
 Special enrollment must take place within 30 days of the qualifying event.
 If you are declined enrollment for yourself or your dependents (including your spouse) while coverage under Medicaid or a state Children's Health Insurance Program (CHIP) is in effect, you may be able to enroll yourself and your dependents in this program if you or your dependents lose eligibility for that other coverage.
 However, you must request enrollment within 60 days after you or your dependents' Medicaid or CHIP coverage ends.
 If you or your dependents (including your spouse) become eligible for a state premium assistance subsidy from Medicaid or a CHIP program with respect to coverage under this plan, you may be able to enroll yourself and your dependents (including your spouse) in this plan.
-However, you must request enrollment within 60 days after you or your dependents become eligible for the premium assistance.
-To request special enrollment or obtain more information, contact the plan administrator indicated in this notice.
+However, you must request enrollment within 60 days after you or your dependent the plan, you may be able to enroll yourself and your dependents (including your spouse) in this plan.
+However, you must request enrollment within 60 days after you or your dependents in the plan, you may be able to enroll yourself and your dependents (including your spouse) in this plan.
+However, you must request enrollment within 60 days after you or your dependents in the plan administrator indicated in this notice.